In a new film, WSC’s Guido Rahr travels deep into the Russian Far East, to the land of taimen.

 And now, “River Tigers” a new 14-minute film from Wild Salmon Center and our production partners at MaserFilms and Yonder Content will take you to the crown jewel of Russian stronghold rivers: the Tugur.

-We’re excited that “River Tigers” will be showing at several film festivals, starting with the world premiere at the Banff Mountain Film Festival on November 2, 2020 (film available to watch online through November 8).
-Get tickets here.
+We’re excited that “River Tigers” will be showing at several film festivals, starting with the world premiere at the Banff Mountain Film Festival in November.

 Check out our Facebook events page for the latest showings.
 Festivals are virtual for the foreseeable future.